Parisamazinanian/SQLQuery/README.md

 # SQL Query Exercise

+## This is just for practicing purpose and is a class assignment for practicing SQL queries
 Create a database - **“Digital Career Institute”**
 rename it to **dci**
 Hint: Use ALTER DATABASE command with RENAME TO.